This helpful guide provides all the essential information you need when considering investing in the United Arab Emirates.

 Investing in the United Arab Emirates is straightforward, and is encouraged by a business-friendly legal, regulatory, and financial environment.
 As one of the world’s freest economies, the UAE is a stable, investor-friendly global hub.
 In 2018, the Gulf’s second-largest economy received $10.3 billion in foreign direct investment (FDI); mainly in trading activities, real estate, finance, insurance, and manufacturing.

 Investment in the UAE is growing, with an expanding range of asset classes for expats to choose from to build wealth.
-From stock exchange trading to real estate purchase, private pension schemes, funds and deposit accounts, there are investing options to suit pretty much any risk profile.
+From stock exchange trading to real estate purchase, private pension schemes, funds, and deposit accounts, there are investing options to suit pretty much any risk profile.
 And it isn’t only in wheeler-dealing Dubai where it all happens; Abu Dhabi, Ras Al Khaimah, and Sharjah are also at the investment party.

 Investing in the United Arab Emirates is attractive for many reasons.
-Oil and gas may still flow copiously from her deserts, however the local economy has never been more open for business.
+Oil and gas may still flow copiously from her deserts, however, the local economy has never been more open for business.
 It’s in decent shape, too; the International Monetary Fund (IMF) sees gross domestic product (GDP) growing by 3.7% in 2019 (it was 2.9% in 2018).
-The central bank, meanwhile, forecasts non-oil growth of 3.4% in 2019 (compared to 2.6% in 2018).
+The central bank, meanwhile, forecasts a non-oil growth of 3.4% in 2019 (compared to 2.6% in 2018).

 The investment climate in the UAE

 The UAE investment climate is viewed positively.
-Heritage Foundation, a respected US think tank, says the country’s broad-based economic expansion is the result of “efforts to strengthen the business climate and foster the emergence of a more diverse private sector.”
-It notes, in particular, the strong rule of law – a key criteria for those investing in the United Arab Emirates.
+Heritage Foundation, a US think tank, says the country’s broad-based economic expansion is the result of “efforts to strengthen the business climate and foster the emergence of a more diverse private sector.”
+It notes, in particular, the strong rule of law – a key criterion for those investing in the United Arab Emirates.

 The UAE is also one of the world’s easiest places in which to do business.
-Getting a licence to set up a local business to trade locally or internationally is quick and simple, and some structures can be set up with 100% foreign ownership.
+Getting a license to set up a local business to trade locally or internationally is quick and simple, and some structures can be set up with 100% foreign ownership.
 Expats and non-residents can start trading on the UAE Stock Exchange with minimal paperwork, while many foreign investors reap the benefits, and profits, of the country’s vibrant real estate market.
 Private pension schemes, mutual funds, and other asset classes are also popular investing options there.

 Perhaps the clincher for many investors is the fact that the UAE is an oasis of economic, financial, and political calm.
 The government’s ambitious development goals for the country offer a degree of certainty for investors and markets.
 As a result, many expats and non-residents are comfortable about investing there.